An overview of DE&I issues

 The solution: Leaders should continuously evaluate, recalibrate, and spar on DE&I efforts to ensure blind spots are diminished

-Regardless of an organization’s inclusivity, blind spots can be a common DE&I issue without careful consideration.
-This is due to DE&I leaders’ limited experiences with the entire spectrum of diversity.
+Regardless of an organization’s inclusivity, blind spots can be a common DE&I issue.
+This is due to DE&I leaders’ limited experience with the entire spectrum of diversity.
 For example, a queer female DE&I leader may be great at catering to women and LGBTQ+ colleagues.
 Yet, she may fall short when considering the needs of employees of color.

 To overcome such blind spots, DE&I leaders should routinely discuss with employees of different demographic backgrounds.
 This way, leaders can access unique, all-encompassing perspectives and recommendations covering a wide range of identities.

 The challenge: DE&I is seen as important but not urgent — until it becomes a crisis

 The solution: Bridge the gap between importance and urgency by taking action

 Major crises start light, with minor issues sprinkled here and there.
 Over time, these seemingly insignificant issues begin to compound and become harder to overcome.
 Similarly, DE&I efforts aren’t seen as urgent until an all-consuming DE&I issue occurs.
 Therefore, leaders must drive urgency by framing DE&I as imperative to their organization’s well-being.

 In a report on CDOs, 79% of executives said diversity and inclusion are vital to a company’s reputation, while 66% thought them crucial for financial performance.
 These figures underline the significance of DE&I for organizations.
 Neglecting DE&I for a long time can become costly for companies.
 It can increase turnover, reduce operational efficiency, and decrease employees’ willingness to work.
 Therefore, a concrete plan of action for DE&I can help leaders bypass potential crises and create immediacy around DE&I challenges.